Kabul International Airport: 2021 NATO withdrawal from Afghanistan

 In July 2021, the Taliban took over many areas in Afghanistan, including those near Kabul Airport.
 Turkey announced that it would provide security at the airport.
 U.S. and NATO forces were still deployed at the airport as well.
 A few weeks later, Kabul fell into the hands of the Taliban, prompting thousands of people to flee to the airport in an attempt to leave the country.
 Seven people were alleged to have died at the airport after the crowds consisting of thousands of people tried to forcibly enter planes leaving the airport.
 US forces fired in the air to prevent the crowds running onto the tarmac and runways.
 On 16 August 2021, the US Deputy Security Advisor announced the deployment of more forces to secure the airport.
 The Pentagon confirmed the head of U.S. Central Command, General Kenneth F. McKenzie Jr., met Taliban leaders in Qatar.
 The Taliban officials agreed to terms set by McKenzie for refugees to flee using the Kabul International Airport.

 Following the fall of Kabul, the Afghan National Army and the Afghan National Police abandoned their posts.
 U.S. and allied forces subsequently took over the posts.
-On 16 August 2021, all commercial flights from Kabul Airport were cancelled indefinitely.
+On 16 August 2021, all commercial flights from Kabul Airport were canceled indefinitely.

 On 26 August 2021, more than 100 people were killed in an explosion outside Kabul Airport.
 The Islamic State of Iraq and the Levant - Khorasan (ISIS-K) claimed responsibility.
 The last American forces departed from the airport around midnight on 30 August, ending U.S. involvement in the 20-year war.
 The Taliban subsequently took control of the airport.
 Rough estimates by the Taliban calculated the damage to the airport at around $350 million.
 Abdul Hadi Hamadan, the Taliban head of the airport, later stated that the damage to the airport's terminal alone due to the evacuation was $1 million.

 Several novels have been published following the dramatic US evacuation from the country.
 Those titles include: "Life and Death at Abbey Gate", "Saving Aziz", "Always Faithful", and "Kabul".